 The Vintage Mac Museum tends to get several emails per month from people with older model Macinti, looking to sell their systems and wondering how much they’re worth.
 Being familiar with old Macs and visible on the web, I understand why folks are asking me this question.
 But this can be a tough value to determine; I’m not a reseller or a typical user, and there isn’t a blue book or single exchange available for old Mac models.

 “I am the original owner of the Bondi Blue iMac Rev C, which is usable and in excellent shape for it’s age.
 The serial number sticker attached to the case shows date of 1/7/1999.
 Does this mac have collector value?
 How much can you offer me for it?
 If you have any further information on this seeming rarity, I would appreciate you providing it to me.”

 “Since I want to give some money to a friend of mine for Christmas, I have decided to sell my Macintosh IIsi computer.
 Unfortunately, I am not sure what a fair price would be.
 Can you please give me some advice?”

-Here’s how to get a sense of how much your old Mac is worth:
+Here’s how you can determine how much your old Mac is worth:

 eBay is probably the most ubiquitous resource to help determine Mac prices.
 There are two types of listings for this type of equipment, professional sellers and closet cleaners.
 The professional seller is going to ask the most, probably several hundred dollars for most models.
 These are good upper bound prices, say for insurance purposes.
 The closet cleaner just wants to get rid of his/her old stuff at a fair price.
 These are the more practical values.
 Check Completed Listings to see what things have actually sold for (or not), rather than the initial asking values.
 Heavier items tend to have lower values unless they’re very rare, due to higher shipping costs.